Adjusting to Dentures: The First 30 Days

 Caring for Your Dentures

-Take care of your denture teeth like you would natural teeth.
+Take care of your dentures like you would natural teeth.
 For example, you’ll need to brush your dentures twice a day to remove plaque and prevent bad odor.
-Submerge your full or partial dentures in water or denture cleanser when you’re not wearing them so they don’t dry out.
+Submerge your full or partial dentures in water or denture cleanser when you’re not wearing them so they don’t crack or dry out.
+Our dentists also recommend using a soft-bristled brush and a non-abrasive cleaner specifically designed for dentures.

 Hudsonville Dental is dedicated to helping you maintain a healthy smile with the help of full or partial dentures.
-To request an appointment with one of our denture dentists in Hudsonville, MI, call (616) 209-4024.
+To schedule an appointment with one of our denture dentists in Hudsonville, MI, call (616) 209-4024.

 This blog post has been updated.